Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 empty_model.step() # execute the step function once
 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-01.png" alt="List of output of the model's agents, each printing the line 'Hi, I am agent X', with X ranging from 0 to 9." caption="Figure 1.
-Currently, the only thing our agents do is say Hi!" %}
+Currently, the only thing our agents do is say 'Hi!'" %}

 > _Bonus Question 1_:
 Try changing the scheduler from RandomActivation to BaseScheduler.
 What do you observe at the agent's output?
-What would be necessary in the definition of the agents if you would like to use StagedActivation? *Hint*: Take a look in the source code of `mesa.time`!
+How would you need to define your agents if you would like to use StagedActivation? *Hint*: Take a look at the source code of `mesa.time`!

 #### 2.5.3 Agent Step

-Now we just need to have the agents do what we intend them to do: send each other letters.
+Now, we just need to make the agents do what we intend them to do: send each other letters.

-To allow the agent to choose another agent for this at random, we use the `model.random` random-number generator.
+To allow each agent to choose another agent at random, we use the `model.random` random number generator.
 This works just like Python’s `random` module, but with a fixed seed set when the model is instantiated.
-This can be used to later replicate a specific model run.
+You can use it to replicate a specific model run later.

 To pick an agent at random, we need a list of all agents.
-Notice that there isn’t such a list explicitly in the model.
-The scheduler, however, does have an internal list of all the agents it is scheduled to activate.
+Notice that such a list doesn't explicitly exist in the model.
+However, the scheduler does have an internal list of all the agents it is scheduled to activate.

 With that in mind, we rewrite the agent `step` method like this: